 Developmental Language Disorder (DLD), a subset of SLCN, is the term used to diagnose children when they fail to acquire their own language for no obvious reason.

 The Moor House Research & Training Institute offers courses on Speech, Language and Communication Needs and related areas of SEN to schools delivered by our highly specialist and experienced multidisciplinary team.

-We cover the following training sessions locally and can devise training to suit your school requirements, to enquire or book please email us or call 01883 712271
+We cover the following training sessions locally or via Zoom and can devise training to suit your school requirements, to enquire or book please email us or call 01883 712271

 Please note due to COVID-19 unfortunately we are not able to confirm bookings at the present time.
 However, please contact us to express your interest or to discuss any of these courses.